piisa/pii-data/doc/srcdocument.md

 Three document variants are defined:

- - a *sequential* PII Source Document is just a sequence of chunks
+ - a *sequence* PII Source Document is just a sequence of chunks
  - in a *tree* PII Source Document chunks might contain other chunks, in a nested fashion
- - a *tabular* PII Source Document has a table structure (rows and columns).
+ - a *table* PII Source Document has a table structure (rows and columns).

-## Base classes
+## Root classes

 The base Python class to manage a source document is the `SrcDocument` class.
-This is an abstract class; to be usable a child class needs to implement the `get_chunks()` method, which yields an iterator over the document chunks (producing chunk payloads).
+This is an abstract class; to be usable a child class needs to [implement] the `iter_base()` method, which yields an iterator over document base chunks (producing chunk payloads).

 There are three subclasses of `SrcDocument`, for each of the three types of
 documents:
- * `SequentialSrcDocument`
+ * `SequenceSrcDocument`
  * `TreeSrcDocument`
- * `TabularSrcDocument`
+ * `TableSrcDocument`

-These are still abstract classes, so they still need a subclass implementing the `get_chunks()` method (or, in the case of the `TreeSrcDocument`, a `top_chunks()` method).
+These are still abstract classes, so they still need the implementation of the `iter_base()` method.

 ## Local document classes

-One full instance of a `SrcDocument` is the `LocalSrcDocument` class, which can hold all document chunks in memory, and can load/dump to a file.
+One additional defined subclass of a `SrcDocument` is the `BaseLocalSrcDocument` class, which holds all document chunks in memory (the original `SrcDocument` class might produce them on demand from a source), and can load/dump to a file.

-Subclasses of `LocalSrcDocument` are also defined for each of the three document types:
+Subclasses of `BaseLocalSrcDocument` are also defined for each of the three document types:
- * `SequentialLocalSrcDocument`
+ * `SequenceLocalSrcDocument`
  * `TreeLocalSrcDocument`
- * `TabularLocalSrcDocument`
+ * `TableLocalSrcDocument`

+Finally, the `LocalSrcDocument` is a dispatcher class that can open and read any of those three classes of local source documents and return an object of the right class (after parsing the document header).

 ## File format

-The official dump representation of a PII Source Document is in the form of a YAML file, typically using the [block literal style], to ease human reading.
+The official dump representation of a PII Source Document is in the form of a YAML file.
+The package generates it using the [block literal style], to ease human reading.

-However a JSON representation would also be processed by the package (since JSON is a subset of YAML anyway).
+However any valid YAML file will do for reading the file back.
+And a JSON representation would also be read by the package (since JSON is a subset of YAML anyway).

 [data specification]: https://github.com/piisa/piisa/
 [block literal style]: https://yaml.org/spec/1.2.2/#812-literal-style
+[implement]: implementation.md